tritemio/FRETBursts/README.md

 ##How to use

-We provide a list of IPython notebooks showing typical workflows for smFRET analysis and illustrates the FRETBursts functionality.
+We provide a list of IPython notebooks showing typical workflows for smFRET analysis and illustrating FRETBursts functionalities.
 These notebooks can be executed locally using publically available datasets (see below).